 There won't be a primer here on Chris's work—there are plenty of other places for that; I've given you links to many of them—just click on More at the end of this post.
 If you already know his many books and projects, then jump right into this account of how the Whidbey House—or as I call the place, Dromnavarna, came to be.
 THE TOUR is a good place to start.

-The image here is of just a few of his major books.
+The image above is of just a few of his major books.
 Beastly expensive but available in libraries and highly recommended.
+He was a writer as well as a scientist and an architect.

 Here's a wonderful bit of history—Chris debating Peter Eisenman at Harvard, in 1982.
 That's a transcript plus an analysis of the views of these two architects, the totally cerebral Eisenman, and Chris, who went beyond cerebral to understand the element of feeling in architecture, which he found lacking in the works of people like Eisenman.

-In the profession, Eisenman was cool.
+To the profession and to those who study and write about architects, Eisenman was cool.
 His idea of creating deliberately disturbing buildings to match the awfulness of the world was popular among architects who, I think, see themselves as artists not architects.
 That's a problem.

 The two of them are amiable and mostly respectful of each other, though Eisenman does compare Chris's work to Mantovani's music, and Chris does tell Eisenman that he and his ilk are "fucking up the world."